-The 'Warning to Candidates' and 'Unauthorised Items Poster' are displayed outside each examination venue.
+The 'Warning to Candidates' and 'Unauthorised Items Poster' are displayed outside each examination venue and a recorded announcement is played at the beginning of each exam.

 START TIME OF EXAMINATIONS

 - Morning 09:00 - Afternoon 13:30

 The standard time of examinations is as above.
 However, if a student has a clash or access arrangements please refer to individual examination timetables for confirmation of timings.